Philotimo (Filotimo) – Greek Virtue – The Untranslatable Greek Word

 This is philotimo.

-I was a stranger here in Greece forty years ago but I was accepted, I was looked after.
+I was a stranger here in Greece more than forty years ago but I was accepted, I was looked after.

-After being here for only a few months, my husband: MGG (My Greek God),went to do his national service.
+After being here for only a few months, my husband, MGG (My Greek God), had to leave to do his national service.

 I shouldn’t have worried, I never had a minute to myself, I was invited out for meals, for coffee, into people’s homes.